Saddle Rock, New York: Road

-Major roadways in the Village of Saddle Rock include Bayview Avenue and Old Mill Road.
+Major roadways in the Village of Saddle Rock include Bayview Avenue (CR C09) and Old Mill Road (CR D78).

 Additionally, the 9-11 Memorial Bridge is located within the village, connecting Bayview Avenue in Saddle Rock to West Shore Road in Kings Point.

 Rail

 No rail lines run through the Village of Saddle Rock.
 The nearest Long Island Rail Road station to the village is Great Neck on the Port Washington Branch.

 Bus

 The Village of Saddle Rock is served by the n57 bus route, which is operated by Nassau Inter-County Express.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in the Village of Great Neck.

 Power

 PSEG Long Island provides power to all homes and businesses within the Village of Great Neck.

 Sewage

 The Village of Saddle Rock is connected to (and is thus served by) the Great Neck Water Pollution Control District's sanitary sewer network.